tyleryoungblood/workflow/README.md

 - Gulp.js (type <code>npm install -g gulp</code> to install Gulp.js globally)

 ## Getting Started
+- Somehow you need to get the source code into your project directory.
+There are multiple ways to do this.
+    1. Simple Way: Download a zip of this repo and extract it to your project folder on your local development environment
-- Clone this repo to your local development environment
+    2. Git Proficient Way: Clone this repo to your project folder on your local development environment
-    - If you're using Sublime Text, consider using "Fetch" explained below
+    3. Super Awesome Way: If you're using Sublime Text, consider using "Fetch" (explained below)
 - Navigate to the root directory in a command prompt or terminal window
 - type <code>npm install</code> to install required node modules
     - this will install all of the development dependencies from the package.json file
     - this will also create a node_modules folder in your root directory.
 Make sure your .gitignore file is ignoring your modules!
+- Edit the files in the "src" directory ONLY
+- If you don't know sass, you can write vanilla css in your sass file(s).
+- You can breakup your sass file into "partials" (the files that begin with an underscore, such as _variables.scss), just be sure to remember to import them into your styles.scss file by using <code>@import</code>

 ## Using Fetch with Sublime Text 3 (Should also work with ST 2)
 Fetch is an awesome Sublime Text plugin that is best explained via this [NetTuts article](http://code.tutsplus.com/articles/introducing-nettuts-fetch--net-23490).